Olivier-Boudeville/Ceylan-Heavy/src/code/scripts/erlang/wooper/doc/wooper.rst

 For example, ``{wooper_method_faulty_return, <0.30.0>, class_Cat, myFaultyMethod, 1, [], [{{state_holder,..]}``.

-This error occurs when no other error matched (this is a catch-all case).
+This error occurs only when being in debug mode.

 The main reason for this to happen is when debug mode is set and when a method implementation did not respect the expected method return convention (neither ``wooper_return_state_result`` nor ``wooper_return_state_only`` used).